briansimpson23/vscode/README.md

 Visual Studio Code
 ==============
-This is the start of the common settings and tools that work for me for the work and I do and the technologies in which I am interested.
-This should also be considered a "getting started" guide to help with the basic setup.
+This is the start of the common settings and tools that work for me for the work I do and the technologies in which I am interested.
+This could also be considered a "getting started" guide to help with the basic setup.

-You can download Visual Studio Code here: https://code.visualstudio.com/
+**You can download Visual Studio Code here:** https://code.visualstudio.com/

 Learn how to use Visual Studio Code
 ------------------------------------
-This is a good introduction to Visual Studio Code. https://www.udemy.com/course/visual-studio-code-tutorial
+This is a good introduction to Visual Studio Code from Todd McLeod https://www.udemy.com/course/visual-studio-code-tutorial